catios/cati/doc/developer/api/cmdline/pr.md

 `is_testing`
-:   if this variable is True, print will be disable. this variable will get True value while running tests
+:   if this variable is True, print will be disable. this variable will get True value while running tests to hide prints

 Functions
 ---------